Shift your applications into high gear with speech recognition grammars.

 - VGA or higher-resolution monitor,

-- Microsoft SAPI 5, Microsoft Speech Platform, or Nuance VoCon 3200 recognizer, and
+- Microsoft SAPI 5 compatible, Microsoft Speech Platform, or Microsoft Windows Media (UWP) recognizer, and

-- C++, C++Builder, Delphi, Java, .NET Framework, or Silverlight development environment.
+- C++, C++Builder, Delphi, Java, or .NET Framework development environment.